 2. Marine Bacteria

-Studies of marine bacteria are becoming a quick growing field within ocean research.
-In fact, did you know that in just one millilitre of sea water, you can find up to a million living microscopic organisms.
-Small but mighty, these bacteria play critical roles for the oceans environment.
+Studies of the marine bacteria that live in the ocean are becoming a quickly growing field within ocean research.
+In fact, did you know that in just one milliliter of seawater, you can find up to a million living microscopic organisms?
+Tiny but mighty, these bacteria play critical roles in the ocean’s environment.
 Yay for bacteria!

-The sea is home to some of the planets smallest plant organisms.
-Many of these are single celled green algae specimens.
-Around five times larger than the marine bacteria, they measure from 5,000 nm (5 micrometres).
-These teeny tiny algae tend to become prey for the larger, yet still small, marine creatures.
+The sea is home to some of the planet’s smallest plant organisms.
+Many of these are single-celled green algae specimens.
+Around five times larger than the marine bacteria, they measure from 5,000 nm (5 micrometers).

 4. Dwarf Lantern Shark